TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: You must not supply <char_as_int> as a string variable unless that string contains a number in the conventional decimal format (without 'U+' or '0x')

-**Note**: If you want to add a space or a hash character with this command you cannot use the system variables Space or Hache because those are strings, but you may use this command to the same effect by supplying <char_as_int> as 32 (for space) or 35 (for the hash character: #).
+**Note**: If you want to add a space or a hash character with this command you cannot use the system variables Space or Hash because those are strings, but you may use this command to the same effect by supplying <char_as_int> as 32 (for space) or 35 (for the hash character: #).

 ### cat_str